-- Anemia is a condition where your body does not make enough healthy blood cells, resulting in less oxygen being carried to your cells. - Neutropenia is a decrease in neutrophils, the most common type of white blood cell.
+- Anemia is a condition where your body does not have enough healthy blood cells, resulting in less oxygen being carried to your cells.
+You might tire easily if you are anemic. - Neutropenia is a decrease in neutrophils, a type of white blood cell.
 This puts you at risk for infection. - Thrombocytopenia is a condition where there are not enough platelets found in the blood.
+This puts you at risk for bleeding.